 Fundraising, processing donations and communicating with donors

-If you kindly donate to us, we will use your personal information to collect your donation, maintain a record of our supporters and meet our fundraising objectives.
+If you kindly donate to us, we will use your personal information to collect your donation, maintain a record of our supporters and meet our fundraising objectives and we may contact you about your donation.
 Our legal basis for using your personal information for this purpose is to fulfil our legitimate interest.